Chicky-Picky/kd-prediction/kd/README.md

 5) make sure you are in `kd-prediction/kd-prediction/PPINN` directory and run `python train.py -c ../kd/ProteinMPNN/configs/config_graph_EdgeConvNodeGATModel.json --run-dir ProteinMPNN_embeddings_example`

 You will find the results of the training in `experiments` directory: checkpoints and logs will be stored in `experiments/GbsaKdGraphDataset_Net/checkpoint` and `experiments/GbsaKdGraphDataset_Net/log` directories, respectively.

+To check training process via plotting train and validation losses and metrics, please, first make sure you are in `kd-prediction/PPINN` directory and then run our script as follows:
+`python train_plotter.py`

+You will find the resulting pdf-file `TrainResults.pdf` in `experiments/GbsaKdGraphDataset_Net/log/ProteinMPNN_embeddings_example/` directory.

+To check training results and test statistics via plotting, please, first make sure you are in `kd-prediction/PPINN` directory and then run our scripts as follows:
+`python test.py`
+`python test_plotter.py`

+You will find the resulting pnf-files in `experiments/GbsaKdGraphDataset_Net/test_log/ProteinMPNN_embeddings_example/` directory.